 Nathan said the company began looking for alternatives, researching and testing the offerings of several top vendors, grading them on 350 different metrics and features.
 For instance, he said, the systems were graded on how easy it was to perform flat-rate lookups on items such as part numbers.
 "We graded it on the number of clicks, and how intuitive the system was in selecting the correct flat rate," he explained.

 "We whittled it down to four systems: SAP, Oracle, Tavant, and Mize," Nathan said.
-The latter company, also a longtime Warranty Week sponsor, had been maintaining the 4CS system for five years, he said, ever since PTC stopped supporting it.
+The latter company, also a longtime Warranty Week sponsor, had been maintaining the 4CS system for the past five years, he said.
 But eventually, Tavant Warranty on Demand won out.

 "We chose Tavant for three key reasons: First, it was cloud computing, so the connectivity was there, it could connect to dealer business systems, and it could connect to our own internal business systems.
 Two, we felt the technology was there.
 The AI they've got in the background is world class.
 And three, we felt Tavant was an industry insider, meaning they knew the warranty business, and we felt that they would support us the best."